 What is health information management, exactly?

-In the last decade, as hospitals, clinics and other healthcare facilities have adopted electronic health records (EHRs), the healthcare field has seen an expanded need for technology solutions to maintain their database systems as well as envision new technology adaptations.
+As hospitals, clinics and other healthcare facilities have adopted electronic health records (EHRs), the healthcare field has seen an expanded need for technology solutions to maintain their database systems as well as envision new technology adaptations.

-Sensitive and private patient information, for example, not only needs to be entered and easily located in a massive stream of data—it also needs to be protected, verified for accuracy and constantly updated by medical professionals.
-This is not a task for a lone IT professional.
+Sensitive and private patient information, for example, not only needs to be entered and easily located in a massive stream of data, it also needs to be protected, verified for accuracy and constantly updated by medical professionals.

-When you add systems for medical billing and coding, coordinating insurance claims, the necessary digital classification of injuries and diseases and even platforms that allow patients to schedule appointments and view test results—you have a ton of data to integrate.
-And these operations need to be coordinated, organized and well-managed.
+When you add systems for medical billing and coding, coordinating insurance claims, the necessary digital classification of injuries and diseases and even platforms that allow patients to schedule appointments and view test results, you have a ton of data to integrate.
+These operations need to be coordinated, organized and well-managed.
 The field of health information management deals with all of the above.

 What do HIM professionals do?

-HIM professionals act as a bridge between clinicians, payors, regulators, patients, consumers and technology, according to CAHIIM.
+HIM professionals act as a bridge between clinicians, payors, regulators and patients.
 This role is needed in many different environments to connect varying systems together for the most efficient, accurate and secure information possible.

 Expertise in HIM is pretty versatile when it comes to the settings where it can be applied.
 Health information management professionals can oversee the healthcare information systems and EHR operations in hospitals or any medical facility.
 You could also find them working for insurance companies, taking charge of their systems to ensure accurate billing and efficient information exchanges with the patients and providers.